ronzron/BMW--Baktas-Mintras-Wa/README.md

 ### TODO

-- [ ] adding features like blog that talks more details about the location, history and tips so you can make the best out of it.
+- [ ] adding features like blog that talks more details about the location, history and tips so you can make the best out of it

 ### Why I made this project?

 This project is project-based learning.
 It intends to improve my frontend knowledge and I hope I keep improving.\
 Any feedback you can DM me.
 Link in my profile

-### Journey:
+### Journey

 I learned a lot and it is very time consuming, however, it is rewarding

-### Resources:
+### Resources

 Here are useful resources that help me get out of my comfort zone and escaping tutorial hell[^1]\
 Helpful tools:\